PrestaShop/prestashop-specs/content/1.7/back-office/multistoregeneralspecs.md

 The displayed results can then be browsed, either by the arrow keys on the keyboard, or by the mouse cursor.<br/>
 If the user chooses one of the listed results, it is automatically written in the search field and selected as context.

-In the specific settings drop-down there are:
+In all shops context, in the specific settings drop-down there are:
 - The shop groups names with a link to select it as context (only if the group contains at least a shop)
 - The shops names with a link to select it as context

 Next to each shop name, there is a mention:
 - "Inherited" if the parameter has the same value as in all shops
+- "Customized" if the parameter has a different value for a shop or for a group

+In a group context, in the specific settings drop-down there are:
+- The current shop group name with a link to select it as context (only if the group contains at least a shop)
+- The shops names belonging to the group selected, with a link to select it as context Other groups and shops are not displayed.

+Next to each shop name, there is a mention:
+- "Inherited" if the parameter has the same value as in the selected group
-- "Customized" if the parameter has a different value in a shop
+- "Customized" if the parameter has a different value for a shop of the selected group

+Example:

+Consider the following group and shops:

+- Group 1
+  - Shop A
+  - Shop B

+Group1 maintenance field value is "The shop is in maintenance"

+Shop A maintenance field value has been changed and is "Shop A is in maintenance"

+Shop B maintenance field value is "The shop is in maintenance"

+All shop context:

+Shop A => Customized

+Shop B => Inherited

+Group1 context:

+Shop A => Customized

+Shop B => Inherited

 **Configurations pages with specific settings drop-down**